10sr/github-elpa/README.md

 License
 -------

-This software is licensed under GPLv3.
+This software is unlicensed.
 See `LICENSE` for details.